jasonkimeu/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles displays current directory contents in a long format. <br />
 4-listmorefiles displays current directory contents, including hidden files. <br />
 5-listfilesdigitonly displays current directory contents in long format, with user and group IDs displayed numerically and hidden files. <br />
+6-firstdirectory create a script that creates a directory named my_first_directory in the /tmp/ directory. <br />